Alonzo-Coeus/Mathematical_Wilderness/_posts/2020-08-02-loebs-theorem.markdown

 # Conclusion

-Loeb&rsquo;s theorem is in my eyes one of the most elagent theorems in logic and computer science, rivaling Curry-Howard and the Church-Turing Thesis.
+Loeb&rsquo;s theorem is in my eyes one of the most elegant theorems in logic and computer science, rivalling Curry-Howard and the Church-Turing Thesis.
-With it&rsquo;s implications spanning from the improvability of improvability of false-hood, to the impossibility of self-interpeters as they&rsquo;d lead to inconsistent logics.
+With it&rsquo;s implications spanning from the improvability of improvability of false-hood, to the impossibility of self-interpreters as they&rsquo;d lead to inconsistent logics.
-But I think the fact that one of the most profound results of 20th century meta-mathematics is effectively a spreadsheet interpreter makes Loeb&rsquo;s theorem by far the funniest theorem in meta-mathmatics and logic.
+But I think the fact that one of the most profound results of 20th century meta-mathematics is effectively a spreadsheet interpreter makes Loeb&rsquo;s theorem by far the funniest theorem in meta-mathematics and logic.

 <a id="org6dc761b"></a>